 The 12-step model has been adapted and successfully applied to many kinds of addiction treatment.
-There are 12 step programmes for every kind of addiction, from Narcotics Anonymous to Gamblers Anonymous to Sex and Love Addicts Anonymous.
-The 12 step programme offers recovery to all sorts of people, if you are struggling with any kind of addiction the likelihood is that there is a 12 step programme to fit you.
+There are 12 step programmes for every type of addiction, from Narcotics Anonymous to Gamblers Anonymous to Sex and Love Addicts Anonymous.

-As a member of any 12 step fellowship you will guided and supported through the process of the 12 steps by a ‘sponsor’.
-A sponsor is a member of the programme who is successfully working their 12 step programme and who is equipped to coach you through your process.
+As a member of any 12 step fellowship, you will be guided and supported through the process of the 12 steps by a ‘sponsor.’
+A sponsor is a member of the programme who are successfully working their 12 step programme and which is equipped to coach you through your process.

 The 12 Steps outline how to recover from addictive processes and behaviors and restore manageability and serenity your life.
 Below are the 12 Steps with a brief explanation of each step.